NearHuscarl/flutter_login/README.md

 savedPassword |   `String`     | <sub>Prefilled value for password field (ie. saved from previous session via other means, ie. via SharedPreferences).
 Will set also confirmation password in Auth class</sub>
 termsOfService | [`TermOfService`](#TermOfService) | <sub>List of terms of service to be listed during registration.
 On onSignup callback LoginData contains a list of [`TermOfServiceResult`](#TermOfServiceResult) </sub>
 children | [`Widget`] | <sub>List of widgets that can be added to the stack of the login screen.
 Can be used to show custom banners or logos. </sub>
+scrollable |   `bool`     | <sub>When set to true, the login card becomes scrollable instead of resizing when needed.

 *NOTE:* It is recommended that the child widget of the `Hero` widget should be the same in both places.
 For title's hero animation use the